YYJMJC/Compositional-Temporal-Grounding/README.md

 # Compositional Temporal Grounding with Structured Variational Cross-Graph Correspondence Learning

-This is the new proposed splits (i.e., Charades-CG and ActivityNet-CG) for the paper "Compositional Temporal Grounding with Structured Variational Cross-Graph Correspondence Learning" (**CVPR 2022**).
+This is the newly proposed splits (i.e., Charades-CG and ActivityNet-CG) for the paper "Compositional Temporal Grounding with Structured Variational Cross-Graph Correspondence Learning" (**CVPR 2022**).

 ## Introduction